rom1504/rom1504/README.md

 I'm currently working as a machine learning engineer, building representation learning software for recommender systems.

 On my free time, I have two main activities related to computer science:
-* exploring machine learning and writing blogpost about it
+* exploring machine learning and writing blog posts about it
 * maintaining and leading the PrismarineJS community to build packages for minecraft in javascript

-Blog posts I written and projects I'm working on are listed below.
+Blog posts I've written and projects I'm working on are listed below.

 #### 🗒 Medium posts